Best Honey for Asthma & Respiratory Support

 Quick Answer

 Manuka honey is the best choice for asthma support because its potent NF-κB pathway inhibition reduces airway inflammation — the core mechanism driving asthma symptoms.
 While honey cannot replace inhaler medications, research shows it can reduce cough frequency (a common asthma trigger/symptom), soothe irritated airways, and provide anti-inflammatory support.
-The 2021 BMJ systematic review confirmed honey's effectiveness for upper respiratory symptoms.
+The 2020 BMJ Evidence-Based Medicine systematic review confirmed honey's effectiveness for upper respiratory symptoms.

 What to Look For